Practical support for carers

 Looking after someone during the coronavirus pandemic

-If your friend or family member with blood cancer is shielding (staying at home) because they are at high risk from coronavirus , you may find our coronavirus information hub useful.
-This include information on shielding, practical support during the pandemic, and the coronavirus vaccination.
+If your friend or family member with blood cancer is shielding (staying at home) because they are at high risk from coronavirus, you may find our coronavirus information hub useful.
+This includes information on shielding, practical support during the pandemic, and the coronavirus vaccination.

 You may also find yourself more in need of emotional support in these difficult times, which is completely understandable.
 Our Support Services Team is here to talk, when you need to.
-Call us free on 0808 2080 888 (Monday to Friday 10am–7pm, Saturday and Sunday 10am–1pm).
-Or email [email protected]
+Call us free on 0808 2080 888 or email [email protected]

 We have more information on the emotional effects of caring for someone with blood cancer.